FAIRmat-NFDI/nomad-measurements/docs/explanation/schemas.md

-# NOMAD Measurements: a Community plugin
+# NOMAD-measurements: a Community plugin

-The NOMAD Measurements plugin contains schemas for different measurement methods.
+The NOMAD-measurements plugin contains schemas for different measurement methods.
 An overview of the package structure is shown below.

 ## Technical description